percona/percona-xtradb-cluster/doc/source/overview.rst

 ProxySQL for High Availability
 ==============================

-Consider installing ProxySQL_ on client nodes to improve performance of the cluster without any changes to the applications that generate queries.
+Consider installing ProxySQL_ on client nodes for efficient workload management across the cluster without any changes to the applications that generate queries.
 This is the recommended high-availability solution for |PXC|.

 For more information, see :ref:`load_balancing_with_proxysql`.